enigmosity/learn-aws/developer-associate/exam-questions.md

     2. linear: traffic shifted in equal increments with an equal number of minutes between each increment.
     3. all-at-once
 - appspec.yml is used to specify how to deploy an application to instances in a deployment group or which lambda dunction version to deploy.
 Specific to CodeDeploy
+- when deploying EC2 instance
+    - timeout parameter in AfterInstall event for hooks has a default clue of 3600s.
+Define a timeout value in the afterinstall hook to change it
+    - afterinstall hook is supported with in-place deployment and blue/green in case of replacement instances
+    - directory for storing scripts to be executed in hooks should be at root level of the EC2 instance.
+    - 'runas is an optional parameter in the hooks section

 ## ELB